KareemSaysHi/Manimations/README.md

 # Manimations
-Animations with manim I've created for complex analysis and quantum mechanics
+Animations with manim I've created for quantum mechanics